Invaluable Wisdom From The Voice Behind A Holiday Classic

 Childhood is a long and drawn-out process of disillusionment.

-The lesson of the Little Orphan Annie secret decoder pin applies to just about every level of American life: the essential hustle behind an impulse-ridden, consumer-driven society swimming like the Great White Whale in the wine-deep ocean of consumer capitalism.
+The lesson of the Little Orphan Annie secret decoder pin applies to just about every level of American life: the essential hustle behind an impulse-driven society swimming like the Great White Whale in the wine-deep ocean of consumer capitalism.
 Like the crestfallen image of Ralphie here, the scales rapidly fall from our eyes when cunningly disguised forces attempt to persuade us otherwise regarding, say, the chalky, gritty, unappetizing taste of “rich, chocolatey Ovaltine”.

 Lesson 13 (52:08 – 52:23)